-- 1. Pick up a pink Add/Drop slip from the Kiewit Undergraduate Student Services Center (2043 Black Engineering). - 2.
-Have the academic advisor acknowledge the change with her or his signature. - 3.
-Take the slip to the instructor of the class the student wishes to add or drop and have the instructor acknowledge the change with his or her signature. - 4.
+- 1. Pick up a pink Add/Drop slip from the Kiewit Undergraduate Student Services Center (2620 Howe Hall). - 2.
+Have the academic advisor acknowledge the change with their signature. - 3.
+Take the slip to the instructor of the class the student wishes to add or drop and have the instructor acknowledge the change with their signature. - 4.
 Take the slip to Room 10 Enrollment Services Center.
 The Registrar charges a nominal fee for processing the schedule change after the fifth day of class.